robertsrb/VERTEX-CFD/paper/paper.md

 ---
-title: 'VERTEX-CFD: A multiphysics platform for fusion applications'
+title: 'VERTEX-CFD: A multi-physics platform for fusion applications'
 tags:
   - Computational Fluid Dynamics
   - CPU and GPU